 Tuxtla Gutiérrez Mexico Temple

-75th operating temple
+75th dedicated temple in operation

 © 2003, R. Bryan Hutchings.
 All rights reserved.

 Esquina Paseo de la Roseta

 29047 Tuxtla Gutiérrez, Chiapas